Futou

 The futou was also introduced in both Unified Silla and Balhae and continued to be worn by government officials until the late Joseon.
 The futou with a jinzi (lining) was also introduced back in the Sogdian areas in Central Asia spreading to the Western regions through the Xinjiang region.
-The futou with jinzi was also introduced in Japan during the Nara period through Prince Shōtaku. Đại Cồ Việt was introduced to the futou in the late 10th century and adapted various iterations from the Early Lê to the Nguyễn dynasty.
+The futou with jinzi was also introduced in Japan during the Nara period through Prince Shōtoku. Đại Cồ Việt was introduced to the futou in the late 10th century and adapted various iterations from the Early Lê to the Nguyễn dynasty.

 Terminology

 The term futou (or means "head scarf" or "head-cloth".
 According to the Mufuyanxianlu by Bi Zhongxun, the original meaning of futou was to "cover one's head with a black cloth" before the Sui dynasty.